nbro/andz/tests/README.md

 ## TODO

-- Refactor all tests for the data structures except for
+- Refactor tests for the data structures:

-    - Queue,
-    - Stack,
-    - DSForests,
-    - HeapNode
-    - BinaryHeap
-    - TST
-    - LinearProbingHashTable
+    - MinHeap
-    - BST
+    - MaxHeap
-    - BSTNode
+    - MinMaxHeap

 which, as all other data structures, may nonetheless need to be improved!